SophieDeBenedetto/phoenix-pair/post.md

   let participants = Presence.list(presences).map(p => {participants.push(p.metas[0])})
 })
 ```

+We tell our `channel` to listen for the `"presence_diff"` event.
+When it receives that event, it will fire a callback function with an argument of the payload broadcast from the server.

 The `Presence.syncDiff` function takes in the list of current present users and reconciles them with any users that left or joined.